The B2B Positioning System: How clear positioning unlocks growth, pipeline, and team alignment

 • Better Conversion Rates: Landing pages, emails, and outbound messages resonate immediately.

-• Stronger Team Focus: Everyone—from CEO to intern—can explain what you do in one sentence.
+• Stronger Team Focus: Everyone, from CEO to intern, can explain what you do in one sentence.

 • Predictable Pipeline: With clarity comes consistency.
 With consistency comes growth.
+As outlined in our 90-Day Roadmap to a Predictable Pipeline guide

 In B2B, clarity is not optional, but a competitive advantage.